-Before taking up her role at H4H, Melanie was Chief Executive at The Poppy Factory, a leading Armed Forces charity which puts the recovery and employment of disabled ex-Service people at its heart.
+Before taking up her role here, Melanie was Chief Executive at The Poppy Factory, a leading Armed Forces charity which puts the recovery and employment of disabled ex-Service people at its heart.

-In addition to her role at H4H, Melanie holds a number of non-executive roles and is a Director of the £35m Big Lottery grant-giving body Forces in Mind Trust, a member of NHS England’s Armed Forces Clinical Reference Group, and elected Vice-Chair of Cobseo (Confederation of Service Charities).
+In addition to her role with us, Melanie holds a number of non-executive roles.
+She is a Director of the £35m Big Lottery grant-giving body Forces in Mind Trust, a member of NHS England’s Armed Forces Clinical Reference Group, and elected Vice-Chair of Cobseo (Confederation of Service Charities).

 Bryn & Emma Parry

 Help for Heroes was founded by Bryn and Emma Parry OBE to provide lifetime support to those wounded in the service of their country.

 Bryn was commissioned into The Royal Green Jackets in 1975 and served in 1 RGJ and 2 RGJ between 1976 and 1985.
 He completed one United Nations tour of Cyprus and three tours of Northern Ireland.
 In 1981 he returned from under a bush in South Armagh and married Emma.
 He was the last Adjutant of the Rifle Depot at Winchester and held various instructor jobs including teaching jungle warfare in Australia.
 In 1985 he decided to leave the Army to fulfil his ambition to become a cartoonist.